kemitchell/startup-unix/second-draft.md

 3. Release revisions in a transparent, predictable, and verifiable manner, for free, on the Internet.
 4. Welcome and incorporate contributions from companies, attorneys, and other professionals, with startup companies' interests in mind.

 The purpose of Ironsides is to learn from and serve the startup community, not to tell it what it should want.
 However, contributors have already done quite a bit of work preparing a strong starting point for the project.
-That existing work has head in a few interesting directions:
+That existing work has sounded in a few strong themes:

 1. Contributors have stressed that documents should be consistently organized and phrased, as much as possible, in plain language that non-lawyer readers can understand.
 2. The documents are developed as plain text computer files, using open source software to create copies in other formats, like Microsoft Word.